-MAC 241 Jigs and Fixtures I
+MAC-241 Jigs and Fixtures I

-Prerequisites: BPR 111, MAC 112 (or MAC 142/MAC 142A), MAC 122, and MAC 124
+Prerequisites: BPR-111, MAC-112 (or MAC-142/MAC-142A), MAC-122, and MAC-124 arts using 2 6 4

 This course introduces the application and use of jigs and fixtures.
 Emphasis is placed on design and manufacture of simple jigs and fixtures.
 Upon completion, students should be able to design and build simple jigs and fixtures.